 Implementation of the GDPR will therefore require non-European companies that handle personal data from the EU to make comprehensive changes to their business practices, if they haven’t already implemented the protective measures required by the GDPR.

-3. How does it affect our data breaches policy?
+3. How does it affect our data breach policy?

 This regulation generally requires data controllers to notify data breaches to competent supervisory authorities without undue delay, provided the breach poses a risk to an individual’s rights and freedoms.